 FDA Rules on Combination Tablets

-Since 2014, U.S. regulators have capped prescription combination products at 325 mg of acetaminophen per dosage unit to curb liver-injury cases.
-Modern Percocet, Xartemis XR, and their generics all sit at or below this threshold.
-Always double-check any older pills hiding in the back of a cabinet.
+Since 2014, U.S. regulators have pushed prescription combination products to stay at 325 mg of acetaminophen per dosage unit to curb liver-injury cases.
+The FDA’s rule on prescription combination products explains that manufacturers discontinued products containing more than 325 mg of acetaminophen per tablet, capsule, or other dosage unit because too much acetaminophen can cause severe liver injury.
+Modern Percocet, Xartemis XR, and their generics generally sit at or below this threshold.
+Always double-check any older pills hiding in the back of a cabinet, and never use old prescription opioids without a current prescription and medical direction.

 Special Populations: Tailoring the Plan